WV man pleads to ‘Sex Tourism’ with teen in the Philippines - NewsBreak

 Douglas Law, 60 of Spelter, pleaded guilty to one count of “Sex Tourism.”
 Law admitted to traveling to the Philippines to engage in sexual contact with a child.
 During the plea hearing, an agent testified that Law made at least 10 trips to the Philippines from 2014 to 2019.

 During a May 2019 trip, Law was introduced to a 14-year-old girl who he engaged in sexual intercourse with, in a hotel room.
 Law corresponded extensively with the girl on social media from his home in West Virginia.
-He would send money in exchange for sexually explicit video and pictures.LOCAL CRIME: Rashad Brown sentenced in connection to death of Dwayne Richardson
+He would send money in exchange for sexually explicit video and pictures.Barbour Co. man faces 50 year sentence on porn charge

 Law faces up to 30 years behind bars and fine of up to $250,000.